Out Run: Critical response and accolades

-Legacy and series
+Legacy

-Out Run was followed by various sequels, including three arcade sequels Turbo OutRun (1989), OutRunners (1992) and OutRun 2 (2003), and several non-arcade sequels including OutRun 3-D (1988), Out Run Europa (1991), OutRun 2019 (1993) and later OutRun 2006: Coast 2 Coast (2006).
-Sega also developed Rad Mobile (1990) which is similar to Out Run.
+Out Run was followed by the arcade sequels Turbo OutRun (1989), OutRunners (1992) and OutRun 2 (2003), and several sequels for home consoles, including OutRun 3-D (1988), Out Run Europa (1991), OutRun 2019 (1993) and OutRun 2006: Coast 2 Coast (2006).
+Sega also developed Rad Mobile (1990), which is similar to Out Run.

 Influence and retrospective views

 Former Sega arcade director Akira Nagai has credited Out Run and similar games for Sega's arcade success in the 1980s.
 According to Nagai: "Out Run, in particular, was really amazing for its time...
 Suzuki went on to make After Burner and a number of other games, but Out Run is still talked about with a special kind of wonder.
 With the taikan games, Sega's arcade business, which had been Sega's lowest performer in sales, gradually started to rise...
 For me personally, Hang-On and Out Run are my most memorable titles.
 They helped lift the arcade industry out of its slump, and created entirely new genres".
-The game's title has been adopted as a name for the synthwave music genre, which is also known as "outrun" music, inspired by the game's soundtrack which is selectable in-game as well as the game's 1980s aesthetic.
-French musician Kavinsky named his debut album OutRun (2013) after the game.
+Synthwave music is also known as "outrun" music, inspired by the Out Run soundtrack and 1980s aesthetic.
+The French musician Kavinsky named his debut album OutRun (2013).

-The game has been listed among the best games of all time by Next Generation, Retro Gamer, Stuff, Time, G4, Killer List of Videogames, Yahoo!, and NowGamer.
-In 2017, GamesRadar+ ranked the game 31st on their "Best Sega Genesis/Mega Drive games of all time".
-Writing in 1001 Video Games You Must Play Before You Die, Joao Diniz Sanches praised Out Runs "unforgettable design and expertly tuned game balance", describing the game as "the consummate exhibit in an oversubscribed genre" and "one of the purest and most joyous experiences in video gaming".
-In 2015, Out Run appeared in fourth place on IGNs list of The Top 10 Most Influential Racing Games Ever, behind Pole Position (1982), Gran Turismo (1997), and Virtua Racing (1992).
-According to Luke Reilly, traces of Out Run DNA can be found in series like Test Drive, Need for Speed, Project Gotham Racing, and Burnout, as well as modern racers like the Forza Horizon games and Driveclub.
-According to Jacopo Prisco of Wired UK, the influence of Out Run "is still being felt on consoles, in music, and in movies".
-Along with its influence on a wide range of racing games from Need for Speed and Gran Turismo to Project Gotham Racing and Forza Horizon, the game's selectable radio music has become commonplace in video games such as the Grand Theft Auto series as well as the choice to drive through alternate paths in racing games.
+Out Run has been listed among the best games by Next Generation, Retro Gamer, Stuff, Time, G4, Killer List of Videogames, Yahoo!, and NowGamer.
+In 2017, GamesRadar+ ranked it the 31st-best Genesis game.
+Writing in 1001 Video Games You Must Play Before You Die, Joao Diniz Sanches praised Out Runs "unforgettable design and expertly tuned game balance", describing it as "the consummate exhibit in an oversubscribed genre" and "one of the purest and most joyous experiences in video gaming".
+In 2015, IGN named Out Run the fourth-most influential racing game, behind Pole Position (1982), Gran Turismo (1997) and Virtua Racing (1992).
+According to Luke Reilly, elements of Out Run can be found in games including Test Drive, Need for Speed, Project Gotham Racing, and Burnout, Forza Horizon and Driveclub.
+According to Jacopo Prisco of Wired UK, the influence of Out Run is still felt in video games, music and film.
+The ability to choose which music to listen to on a car radio appeared in games such as the Grand Theft Auto series, and branching paths have appeared in several racing games.

 Film adaptation

-On April 21, 2025, Universal Pictures announced that they are developing a live action movie of Out Run with Michael Bay directing, Jayson Rothwell writing, and Sydney Sweeney producing.
+On April 21, 2025, Universal Pictures announced that it was developing a live-action film based on Out Run with Michael Bay directing, Jayson Rothwell writing, and Sydney Sweeney producing.